rishikeshe2002/HCL-Project/README.md

-> In this Quiz Application, users can respond to the quiz questions, and the quiz can be retaken after getting their responses.
+>
 > This mini-project presents the design and implementation of an interactive Online Quiz Application using modern web technologies - JavaScript, HTML, and CSS.
-The project aims to create a user-friendly and engaging platform for conducting quizzes and assessments online
+The project aims to create a user-friendly and engaging platform for conducting quizzes and assessments online.
+In this Quiz Application, users can respond to the quiz questions, and the quiz can be retaken after getting their responses.